-120-53B - Guidance for Conduction and Use of Flight Standardization Board Evaluations
+- Guidance for Conducting and Use of Flight Standardization Board Evaluations - With Change 1

 a.
 Evaluating Manufactured or Modified Aircraft.
 It provides a means but not the only means of evaluating manufactured or modified aircraft by the use of standard systems, processes, and tests necessary to determine pilot training and qualification requirements.